My tree is an immediate hazard! Can I take it out immediately?

 An Urban Forestry Tree Inspector will be dispatched to the site right away to remove the hazard and issue an emergency permit for the pruning or removal of the hazard tree.

 If a tree is an immediate hazard, the tree may be removed or the hazardous portion pruned before obtaining a permit in order to eliminate a clear and present danger to structures or people.
 This provision exists to protect human life and property from imminent tree failures where there is not enough time to obtain a tree permit through the normal process.

-Anyone who removes a regulated tree on an emergency basis is required to apply for a retroactive Tree Removal and Replanting Permit within 7 days of removing the tree.
+Anyone who removes or prunes a regulated tree on an emergency basis is required to apply for a retroactive Tree Removal and Replanting Permit or Tree Pruning Permit within 7 days of removing the tree.
 The application fee is still required.
 Photographs or other documentation (such as a report by a certified, practicing arborist) must be included in the application packet to prove that an emergency existed.

 If the Tree Inspector agrees, given the evidence, that an emergency did exist requiring the immediate removal of the tree in question, a retroactive Tree Removal and Replanting Permit will be issued.

 If the Tree Inspector finds that no emergency existed and there was sufficient time to obtain the removal permit, the removal will be considered a violation of Title 11 Chapter 11.70 and the property owner will be required to correct the tree code violation.